jarmoza/twic/README.md

 ###Notes

 There could arise an instance where a user would like to re-model the Dickinson corpus – to change the number of topics, etc. In order to run the TWiC's main Python script for the Emily Dickinson corpus, as discussed in the [How to Use](#howtouse) section, users can locate a special custom version of TWiC's Python scripts located in the `twic/code/py/dickinson/` folder.
 They should run the `dickinson_twic_corpus2vis.py` script from that folder using the same options.
+The Dickinson configuration file `dickinson_twic_config.yaml` is located in `twic/data/dickinson/input/yaml/`.